DavidLXu/DavidLXu.github.io/_posts/2026-04-29-blog-post-llm-pretraining-from-byte-level-to-fsdp-knowhow.md

 This exercise changed how I think about "training a model."
 At the start, the milestone was simply: can a 7B model run on the GPUs?
 Later, the better question became: how many clean tokens did the model actually see, how stable is the input pipeline, how are states sharded, and what exactly does one optimizer step mean?

 That shift is the real progress.
 The experiments moved from "make it run" to "make it measurable."

+The near-term plan is to keep pushing on this LLM training path until the whole loop feels clear: tokenizer, cached data, FSDP, checkpoint resume, eval, generation, batch tuning, and eventually SFT.
+Once that is solid, the natural next experiment is to move from LLMs to VLMs and repeat the same discipline: start with the smallest working version, make the data path measurable, then scale.

 </div>